Include MATLAB code in models that generate embeddable C code

-See Functions and Objects Supported for C and C++ Code Generation — Categorical List for a complete list of function categories.
+See Functions and Objects Supported for C and C++ Code Generation — Category List for a complete list of function categories.

 Note Although the code for this block attempts to produce exactly the same results as MATLAB, differences might occur due to rounding errors.
 These numerical differences, which might be a few eps initially, can magnify after repeated operations.
 Reliance on the behavior of nan is not recommended.
 Different C compilers can yield different results for the same computation.

 To support visualization of data, the MATLAB Function block supports calls to MATLAB functions for simulation only.
 See Call MATLAB Functions to understand some of the limitations of this capability, and how it integrates with code analysis for this block.
 If these function calls do not directly affect any of the Simulink inputs or outputs, the calls do not appear in Simulink Coder generated code.